MrAlexSee/InterviewTopics/README.md

 ####
 MVC

-* model: data + state
+* Model: data + state.
-* view: lean, rendering UI, loosely coupled, not knowing what to do when the user presses the button (only forwards data)
+* View: lean, rendering UI, loosely coupled, not knowing what to do when the user presses the button (only forwards data).
-* controller: receives the input from the view and interacts with the model (e.g., activity in Android)
+* Controller: receives the input from the view and interacts with the model (e.g., activity in Android).

 Problem is with the controller which is tightly coupled with a view and may get bloated, since most of the logic is there.

 ####
 MVP

-* model: the same as in MVC
+* Model: the same as in MVC.
-* view: it is now up to the view which is a bit smarter than in MVC to determine which functions from the presenter to call
+* View: it is now up to the view which is a bit smarter than in MVC to determine which functions from the presenter to call.
-* presenter: is like a controller but is just an interface, not tied to the view in order to allow more flexibility
+* Presenter: is like a controller but is just an interface, not tied to the view in order to allow more flexibility.

 ####
 MVVM

-* model: the same as in MVC
+* Model: the same as in MVC.
-* view: binds to the observeables that are exposed by the viewmodel
+* View: binds to the observables that are exposed by the viewmodel.
-* viewmodel: has observables for the view and allows the view to pass events to the model
+* Viewmodel: has observables for the view and allows the view to pass events to the model.

 ### Principles

-* [ACID](https://en.wikipedia.org/wiki/ACID): for transactions: atomicity (all or nothing), consistency (one valid state to another), isolation (concurrent execution same result as sequential), durability (once committed remains so)
+* [ACID](https://en.wikipedia.org/wiki/ACID): for transactions: atomicity (all or nothing), consistency (one valid state to another), isolation (concurrent execution same result as sequential), durability (once committed remains so).

-* [Broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory): bad code encourages more bad code.
+* [Broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory): bad code encourages more bad code.

-* [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem): only 2/3 guarantees are simultanously possible: consistency (every read receives the most recent write or error), availability (every request has a response), partition tolerance (system works even if messages are dropped)
+* [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem): only 2/3 guarantees are simultanously possible: consistency (every read receives the most recent write or error), availability (every request has a response), partition tolerance (system works even if messages are dropped).

 * [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete): create, read, update, delete, 4 basic functions of persistent storage.